This Is A Bubble

 (Barclays)

-So that's net protection bought on CDX HY and the deeply negative read there means that what you're looking at is a giant net long position (i.e. when a chart of protection bought is negative, it means investors are net protection sellers).
+So that's net protection bought on CDX HY and the deeply negative read there means that what you're looking at is a giant net long position (i.e., when a chart of protection bought is negative, it means investors are net protection sellers).

 And here's what I mean about artificially suppressed volatility encouraging this behavior: